Chronic Malcontent 3:580:00/3:58

 Freethinkers in Recovery

-COVID-19 NOTICE: Peer-to-peer (mutual aid) groups, once showing a preference for meeting in person, are now embracing online community.
-For a list a growing list (being updated daily) of zoom meetings CLICK HERE for a Google Sheets link including hyperlinks to meetings that can be used as they begin.
+Peer-to-peer (mutual aid) groups, in-person, are online meetings and community.
+For a list (being updated daily) of zoom meetings >CLICK HERE for Google Sheets link

 In audio, "HEAR ALL ABOUT IT!", Here's some of the best collections of a non-theistic approach to AA recovery, stream or download any/all for free.
 Click to connect.